Home > Cruises > Worldwide Cruises > Viking World Voyage II

 Lisbon has inspired explorers for centuries with its stunning setting at the Tagus River's mouth.
 Its labyrinthine streets carry echoes of 16th-century navigators who sailed on the winds of the Age of Discovery.
 The city prospered greatly from its trade.
 And today's streets are lined with the legacies of wealthy builders, including the Jerónimos Monastery and Belém Tower, stunning works that introduced Manueline architecture.
 Savoring local cuisine and port wine are favorite pastimes here.
 On any evening, the strains of fado spill from clubs in the historic Alfama District.

 Sail the Atlantic Ocean, divided in half, north to south, by the Mid-Atlantic Ridge.
 Longer than the Rockies, the Himalayas and the Andes combined, this underwater mountain range is the longest on Earth.
-Enjoy the amenities of your ship as you sail.
-Perhaps take a breath of fresh air on a brisk walk around the Promenade or begin your day with a workout in the well-equipped Fitness Center.
+As you sail today, attend an informative lecture or watch a film in our state-of-the-art theater.
+A range of insightful TED Talks and desination-inspired seminars are offered daily.

 Most famously known for its dramatic white-chalk towering cliffs, Dover is the nearest city to France across the English Channel.
 Its strategic location as a doorway into England has earned it the moniker 'Key to England.'
 As the port was under constant threat because of its location, the massive Dover Castle overlooking the channel grew over the centuries to become the nation's largest edifice and remains so today.
 Dover also served as a bastion and command center during World War II.